Cycletouring the

 abreast oblivious to other road users.
 Signs to look

-out for are bikes with fat hubs, erratic pedaling
+out for are bikes with fat hubs, ginormous

-warmer than a cyclist could stand, and blue rinse.
+than a cyclist could stand and blue rinse.
+They are

 Food